Propagation Chemicals on Trial – Not Afiliated and Unbiased

 - Taking cuttings at different times of the winter

-- Maybe try some pre treatment of cuttings
+- Maybe try some pre-treatment of cuttings

 - Maintain a control of compost moisture